10779692/GRAPQL-API-NODE-SERVER/README.md

   }
 }`

-8. To run a single user query, use the following schema:
+8. To run a single user query, use the following query:

     `query {
   user(id: "") {